fg-research/website/docs/_sources/algorithms/time-series-forecasting/index.rst.txt

     <p>
         The RNN SageMaker Algorithm performs time series forecasting with Recurrent Neural Networks (RNNs).
-        The model is a stack of RNN layers with either LSTM or GRU cells.
+        The model consists of a stack of RNN layers with either LSTM or GRU cells.
         Each RNN layer is followed by an activation layer and a dropout layer.
         The model is trained by minimizing the negative Gaussian log-likelihood and outputs the predicted mean and standard deviation at each future time step.